mdfarooq99/jaisalmer-travel-Itinerary/README.md

 ***
 ####  `[Sat, 01 Dec 2018]`

-* Auto Rickshaw to City Center (Fort)
+* Auto Rickshaw for INR 50 to Jaisalmer Fort area near Police Chowki(2 KMs).
+  This is the main Jaisalmer Market with all the restaurants.
-* Lunch
+* Have Lunch
-* Walk to Shiva Bikes to hire motorcycles
+* Walk to `Shiva Bike Rental, Surabhi Restaurant,Dhibba Para` to hire motorcycles(130 MTRs)

 ***